brianklaas/blog/_drafts/2018-10-28-Using-AWS-Translate-in-CFML-Part-2.markdown

 The code to perform the five steps above, like using the service itself, is straightforward.

 The service needs both a target language for translation and some text to translate.
-We start with that in the code:
+We start with a check for both in the code:

 {% highlight javascript %}
 if (not(len(trim(FORM.targetLanguage))) or not(len(trim(FORM.textToTranslate)))) {